-Hi this is Tim Staermose, the newest addition at Sovereign Man– Simon asked me to fill in for him today as he is currently hard at work on his presentations for the upcoming workshop.
+Hi this is Tim Staermose, the newest addition at Sovereign Research– Simon asked me to fill in for him today as he is currently hard at work on his presentations for the upcoming workshop.

 I wanted to tell you a bit about a business opportunity I just came across here in Manila– it’s a small example of what we believe are the infinite opportunities around the world if you’re just willing to look.

 Often times, differences in business culture present unique opportunities to foreigners, and what I routinely come across in Manila certainly qualifies.

 Manila is a rapidly-developing, English-speaking Asian mega-city of over 16 million… so just about anything you need or want here, you can find.

 In my case, I needed to get some documents scanned and sent off via email, so I found one of those copy shops.
 They wanted to charge me 75 pesos, or about $1.68 PER PAGE to scan my documents.